trustbit/enterprise-rag-challenge/README.md

 * name - only name of the company is expected as an answer.
 It must be exactly as the name of the company in a dataset
 * boolean - only `yes` or `no` (or `true`, `false`).
 Case doesn't matter.

 Important!
-Each schema also allows `N/A` ("Not Applicable") as an answer.
-Case doesn't matter here.
+Each schema also allows `N/A` or `n/a` which means "Not Applicable" or "There is not enough information even for a human to answer this question".